pupilfirst/pupilfirst/docs/users/cohort_reports.md

 During your interactions with a student, or while reviewing their submissions, you may notice that a student is particularly weak (or strong) at something.
 At this point, it might make sense to write a note about it.

 Our memory is fallible, so it's wise to leave notes on the student's page which you and other coaches can refer to, later on for a a quick recap, and to help guide future interactions with the student.

+School admins can see all the notes but cannot add a note to a student's profile if they are not a coach for that student or the cohort to which the student belongs.